 Alexander City is a somewhat small city located in the state of Alabama.
 With a population of 14,718 people and four constituent neighborhoods, Alexander City is the 40th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Alexander City is generally considered to be a blue-collar town.
-41.26% of the Alexander City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Alexander City is a blue-collar town, with 41.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Alexander City is a city of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Alexander City who work in office and administrative support (9.19%), teaching (8.03%), and sales jobs (7.76%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Alexander City has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Alexander City has few renters and college students.
 But the biggest reason it is quieter in Alexander City than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Alexander City may be for you.

-Alexander City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Alexander City does not have a public transit system used by locals to get to and from work.

 The per capita income in Alexander City in 2010 was $17,064, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $68,256 for a family of four.
 Alexander City also has one of the higher rates of people living in poverty in the nation, with 30.37% of its population below the federal poverty line.